mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 ## Input And Menus

 `ie_poll_input` reads IE keyboard and mouse MMIO directly.
-It updates AB3D2's existing raw-key table (`KeyMap_vb`), accumulates mouse Y into `_Sys_MouseY`, accumulates gameplay mouse X in `ie_mouse_delta_x_w` until player control applies it to `Vis_AngPos_w`, and mirrors buttons into the fake custom/CIA state expected by the original mouse-control code.
-Menu input tracks absolute mouse X without accumulating gameplay turn deltas.
+It updates AB3D2's existing raw-key table (`KeyMap_vb`), enables IE captured relative mouse mode for gameplay, accumulates `MOUSE_DY` into `_Sys_MouseY`, accumulates gameplay `MOUSE_DX` in `ie_mouse_delta_x_w` until player control applies it to `Vis_AngPos_w`, and mirrors buttons into the fake custom/CIA state expected by the original mouse-control code.
+Menus disable captured mode and keep using absolute mouse coordinates, so menu movement and clicks remain compatible with existing IE scripts.
+In desktop IE builds, press `Ctrl+Alt` during captured gameplay to release the host mouse so window controls are reachable; left-click inside the IE window to recapture while gameplay still requests relative mode.

 The native AB3D2 menu flow is retained.
 The Amiga menu blitter/screen path is replaced by converted CLUT8 menu assets and IE framebuffer rendering.
 Enter,